cgwire/kitsu/docs/first_production/README.md

 ![Tag a frame](../img/getting-started/tag_frame.png)

-You can also export your drawings on each frame by attaching the **screenshots as attachment**.
+You can also export your drawings on each frame by attaching the **screenshots as attachments**.

 Click on the **Add attachment** button.